Cigerxwîn

-Cigerxwîn or Cegerxwîn (/kmr/, جگەرخوێن; 1903 – 22 October 1984) was a Kurdish writer and poet.
-He is known to be one of the most influential Kurdish writers and poets in the Kurdistan region of the Middle East, and his work has been renewed for the creation of hundreds of songs and played a crucial role in the preservation of Kurdish cultural heritage.
+Cigerxwîn or Cegerxwîn (/kmr/, Cegerxwîn, جگەرخوێن; 1903 – 22 October 1984) was a Kurdish poet, writer, journalist, historian, and lexicographer.
+He is regarded as one of the most influential figures in Kurdish literature.
+Many of his poems were later adapted into songs, and his work played an important role in the preservation and development of Kurdish culture and literary heritage.

 Biography

 Cigerxwîn's real name was Şêxmûs Hesen.
-His pen name, Cigerxwîn, means "Bleeding Liver" in the Kurdish language.
-He was born in the Kurdish village of Hesar, close to the city of Batman, Ottoman Empire.
-The year of his birth is known, but no documentation exists to indicate the day and month.
-In 1914, at the beginning of World War I, his family became refugees and fled to Amuda near the city of Qamishli in present-day north-eastern Syria.
+His pen name, Cigerxwîn, means "Bleeding Liver" in Kurdish.

+He was born in the Kurdish village of Hesar, near Batman, in the Ottoman Empire.
+Although the year of his birth is known, no documentation exists regarding the exact day or month.
+In 1914, at the beginning of World War I, his family became refugees and fled to Amuda, near Qamishli in present-day northeastern Syria.

 Cigerxwîn studied theology and became a cleric in 1921.
-He and his compatriots established a Kurdish association in Amuda.
-In 1946 he moved to Qamishli and became involved in politics.
-In the same year, he became the secretary of "Civata Azadî û Yekîtiya Kurd" (Kurdish Freedom and Union Front).
-In 1948 he joined the Communist Party of Syria and became the Party's candidate for the Syrian Parliament in 1954.
-He left the Communist Party in 1957 to create the "Azadî" (Freedom) organization.
-After some time, this new party was united with the Kurdish Democratic Party of Syria.
+Together with several compatriots, he established a Kurdish association in Amuda.
+In 1946, he moved to Qamishli and became involved in politics.
+That same year, he became secretary of Civata Azadî û Yekîtiya Kurd ("Kurdish Freedom and Union Front").
+In 1948, he joined the Syrian Communist Party and became the party's candidate for the Syrian Parliament in 1954.
+He left the Communist Party in 1957 and founded the Azadî ("Freedom") organization, which was later merged with the Kurdish Democratic Party of Syria.

-Cigerxwîn was arrested and imprisoned in Damascus in 1963 and was eventually exiled to the city of Suwayda.
-In 1969 he moved to Iraqi Kurdistan, where he became involved in the Kurdish uprising led by Mustafa Barzanî.
-In 1973 he went to Lebanon where he published his widely publicized poetry collection Kîme Ez?
-(Who Am I?).
-In 1976, he returned to Syria, but three years later, at the age of 75 or 76, he again fled to Sweden.
-He was able to publish several collections of poetry in Sweden.
+Cigerxwîn was arrested and imprisoned in Damascus in 1963 and was later exiled to Suwayda.
+In 1969, he moved to Iraqi Kurdistan, where he became involved in the Kurdish uprising led by Mustafa Barzani.
+In 1973, he relocated to Lebanon, where he published his widely known poetry collection Kîme Ez? ("Who Am I?").
+In 1976, he returned to Syria, but three years later, at the age of 75 or 76, he fled to Sweden, where he published several additional collections of poetry.

-Cigerxwîn died in Stockholm at the age of 80 or 81.
-His body was returned to Kurdistan and buried at his house in Qamişlo.
+Cigerxwîn died in Stockholm in 1984 at the age of 80 or 81.
+His body was returned to Kurdistan and buried at his home in Qamishli.